52nd DPS Meeting

 Accessibility & Inclusion

 The Division for Planetary Science is dedicated to creating a welcoming and accessible environment for all meeting attendees.
-During the meeting, please see the registration desk with your questions and concerns.
+During the meeting, please post to the #help channel on the DPS_2020 Slack workspace with your questions and concerns.

 The DPS asks that all attendees of the meeting work to make it an inclusive space.
 Please keep the following in mind during the meeting:

-- Respect the privacy of people with visible disabilities.
+- Respect the privacy of people with disabilities, whether visible or invisible.

 - Use inclusive rather than ableist language.
 For example, instead of referring to a parking spot as "handicapped," please refer to it as "disability accessible" or "accessible."